isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 You've probably seen the classic "proof" that $1 = 2$.
 It goes like this:

+-- TODO(sandy): split this up because it looks awful

 Let $a = b$, then

 $$